frconor-ebook/meditations/_posts/2025-06-02-clean-of-heart.md

 We are told in *The Way*, "How is that heart of yours getting along?
 Don\'t worry: the saints---who were perfectly ordinary, normal beings like you and me---also felt those 'natural' inclinations.
 And if they had not felt them, their 'supernatural' reaction of keeping their heart---soul and body---for God, instead of giving it to creatures, would have had little merit.

-"That\'s why once the way is seen, I think that the heart\'s weaknesses need be no obstacle for a determined soul, for a soul in love" (*Ibid*., Point 164).
+"That\'s why once the way is seen, I think that the heart\'s weaknesses need be no obstacle for a determined soul, for a soul in love" (*ibid*., Point 164).

 We have many encouragements to live this virtue well.